-- Witchety Grub (a fat, tree-dwelling insect larvae that tastes lightly nutty – and yes, like chicken)
+- Witchety Grub (a fat, tree-dwelling insect larva that tastes lightly nutty – and yes, like chicken)

 A ‘standard’ Australian family probably won´t have a fridge full of larvae, though, tending to stick to Mediterranean-style dishes, Asian-inspired wok fried foods and more traditional English fare.